jc-gh25/Week16/music-library/README.md

 - Human expertise guides the overall direction and ensures quality
 - Debugging and integration remain fundamentally human skills

-The result is a **production-quality application** that demonstrates both technical competency and the ability to effectively leverage modern development tools—a skill increasingly valued in professional software engineering.
+The result is a **production-quality application** that demonstrates both technical competency and the ability to effectively leverage modern development tools — a skill increasingly valued in professional software engineering.

 ---